UAV-Bro/3D-Printed-Drones/Revo Quad /README.txt

 	Cut the 25x23 carbon tubes to desired length for arms.
 Use masking tape around the carbon tube for a clean cut.
 	Solder wires to extend through the arm to the ESC, you can cut excess later.
 	Epoxy motor assembly to carbon tubes with extended wires ran through the tube.
-	Route motor wires through the frame and epoxy carbon tube arms to the frame and level motors by eye (easier with props temporarily on).
+	Route motor wires through the frame and epoxy carbon tube arms to the frame and level motors by eye, (easier with props temporarily on).
 	Install M3 brass threaded inserts with soldering iron where needed in the hub for flight controller mount and VTX mount.
 	Mount all-in-one FC/ESC or individual ESC and Flight controller.
 	Install XT 90 bulkhead mount use unlocks or thread lock, and solder 10-12AWG to ESC.